 Public Works Financing (PWF) is the journal of record for the transportation, water and social infrastructure public-private partnership (PPP) industry in North America.

-PWF has been published monthly since 1988 by Editor/Owner—William G. Reinhardt, winner of five national journalism awards spanning 40 years covering infrastructure development.
+PWF has been published monthly since 1988 by Editor/Owner—William G. Reinhardt, winner of five national journalism awards over 40 years covering infrastructure development.

-PWF now has 36 advertisers and is read by 3,500 senior government and private sector executives in the infrastructure project delivery business in North America.
+PWF now has 37 advertisers and is read by 4,500 senior government and private sector executives in the infrastructure project delivery business in North America.
 The split is 30% public/nonprofit and 70% private.
-The newsletter is distributed monthly both electronically as a pdf and as a printed black & white newsletter to subscribers who pay $1,197/year private sector, $697/year government.
+The newsletter is distributed monthly both electronically as a pdf and on paper as a printed black & white newsletter.
+Individual subscribers pay $1,397/year private sector, $697/year government for 11 issues a year.
+Corporate subscribers pay $5,297 for company-wide distribution rights.

 Current PWF advertisers are: Assured Guaranty; Key Bank; Mayer Brown; Nossaman; Hawkins Delafield; Elias Group; Osler; AIAI; Kiewit Development; Meridiam Infrastructure; Granite Construction; Herzog Contracting; Ferrovial Agroman; Cintra; ACS/Iridium; OHL Concessions; GlobalVia; Sacyr; Abertis; EGIS Projects; China Construction; United Water; Veolia Water; Ernst & Young; KPMG; HDR | InfraConsult; CDM Smith; AECOM Enterprises; Jacobs; HNTB; Parsons Brinckerhoff; Raba Kistner; Louis Berger Group; Lochner MMM; OR Colan; TYPSA-AZTEC.